thelia/thelia.github.io/en/documentation/loop/feature_value.md

 outputs :
     - {name: "$ID", description: "the feature value id"}
     - {name: "$PRODUCT", description: "the id of the product"}
-    - {name: "$FEATURE_AV_VALUE", description: "the feature av.
+    - {name: "$FEATURE_AV_ID", description: "the feature av.
 ID.
 Null if the feature ha no feature av.
 Use FREE_TEXT_VALUE in this case."}
     - {name: "$IS_FREE_TEXT", description: "1 if this feature is free text, 0 otrherwise."}
     - {name: "$IS_FEATURE_AV", description: "1 if this feature is feature av., 0 otherwise."}
     - {name: "$FREE_TEXT_VALUE", description: "the free text value.
 Null if the feature has feature availability."}